user-name-is-taken/GMU_MBUS300/book_notes/ch1_overview_of_fin_acct/ch1_overview.md

 ## The Auditor's Report, the Management Letter, and the Financial Statements.

 - Important information:
-  - __audotor's report__: a short letter written by the audotor that describes the activities of the audit and comments on the financial position and operations of the company.
+  - __audotor's report__: a short letter written by the auditor that describes the activities of the audit and comments on the financial position and operations of the company.
   - __management letter__: a letter, signed by the CEO, taking responsibility for the figures on the statements
   - a balance sheet
   - an income statement